ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * ***updateRateThresholdReachTimePercent*** - defines the time frame during which the defined value in property 'updateRateThresholdOps' should be reached.
 Default value is 0.1 (10%). e.g. if set to 0.1 (i.e. 10%) then the update rate defined in 'updateRateThresholdOps' should be reached during the first 10% of the benchmark run time, if not reached, the result is considered invalid
   * ***enableLogs*** - enables or disables logging of benchmark results and details, default: true

-* Conifgure the driver to :
-  * ***Generate Data*** - enable phases : loadOntologies, loadReferenceDatasets, generateCreativeWorks
-  * ***Load Generated Data*** - *Generate Data*, enable phase : loadCreativeWorks (generated data can also be loaded manually from folder 'creativeWorksPath/' if database doesn't support automatic loading)
-  * ***Generate Query Substitution Parameters*** - *Generate Data* and *Load Generated Data*, enable phase : generateQuerySubstitutionParameters
-  * ***Validate Query Results*** - to be executed on an empty database, enable phases : loadOntologies, loadDatasets
-  * ***Run The Benchmark*** - *Generate Data*, *Load Generated Data*, *Generate Query Substitution Parameters*, enable phases : warmUp, runBenchmark
-  * ***Run Online Replication and Backup Benchmark*** - *Generate Data*, *Load Generated Data*, *Generate Query Substitution Parameters*, enable phase : runBenchmarkOnlineReplicationAndBackup.
-Also make a full backup prior to running the benchmark for later restore point and implement all scripts in folder 'data/enterprise/scripts/' specific to each database.
-  * ***Check Conformance to OWL2-RL Rule-Set*** - to be executed on an empty database with OWL2-RL rule-set, enable phase : loadOntologies.
-No data generation or loading is required.

 ###Run